sohang3112/apl/languages/j/README.md

 ## TODO

-- Add editor integration section (eg. VS Code extensions, if any).
 - Add a page in https://learnxinyminutes.com for J, inspired by existing APL page.
 - Translate [Learn APL](https://xpqz.github.io/learnapl) book to J.
 - Add J syntax rules to [Github Linguist](https://github.com/github-linguist/linguist) so that J gets syntax highlighted on Github (in standalone as well as markdown files).